Former U.S. Ambassador Says Trump's Treatment Of Canada Is 'The Definition Of Insanity'

 — Donald J. Trump (@realDonaldTrump) August 31, 2018

-“The U.S. has all the leverage in the world, but just because you can doesn’t mean you should,” Heyman continued, noting that the U.S. economy is nearly ten times larger than that of Canada.
+“The U.S. has all the leverage in the world, but just because you can doesn’t mean you should,” Heyman continued, noting that the U.S. economy is nearly 10 times larger than that of Canada.
 “When you take your best friend, your greatest ally in the world, and start squeezing them, you can win, but I will tell you, the relationship will be damaged much longer than it will take the ink to dry on a new NAFTA deal.”

-“You look at this, and it’s not just trade,” he added.
 “They were with us in 9/11, like no other country.
 They were on our side in Afghanistan.
 They helped diplomats come out of Iran.
 Canada’s there, they are going to negotiate that out, but I don’t think [Trump’s] been treating them too well.”